LiveChat for Mac & iOS behind the scenes

 Protocol.framework contains most of the application logic, manages creating and

-releasing model objects of LCVisitor
+releasing model objects of LCVisitor, LCOperator & LCChat classes, and

 supplies GUI controllers with them.
 It contains LCServer private class which is